-The subject site has a northern and an eastern adjoining property.
+The subject site adjoins other residential allotments to the east, north and west.
+The eastern and western adjoining properties were vacant at time of inspection although a dual occupancy is proposed on the western adjoining allotment.
 The northern adjoining property contains a single storey dwelling.
-The proposed development will not adversely affect the visual amenity of this residence due to the topography and vegetation features of the area.
-A dual occupancy is currently proposed on the eastern adjoining property.
-This dual occupancy has a similar scale as the proposed development and is also orientated to the north in a manner which will minimise any visual amenity impact by the proposed development.
+The proposed development will not adversely affect the visual amenity of this residence due to the topography and existing and proposed vegetation features.
+The dual occupancy currently proposed on the eastern adjoining property is designed with a similar scale as the proposed development and is also orientated to the north in a manner which will minimise any visual amenity impact by the proposed development.

-Lots to the west and south of the site are separated by the right of carriageway.
-These lots are either vacant, under construction or contain dwellings or dual occupancies with a mix of single and two storey dwellings that vary in appearances.
+Lots to the south of the site are separated by the right of carriageway.
+These lots are either vacant, under construction or contain dwellings.
 The proposed dual occupancy complies with the LEP building height limit applicable in this locality.
-The proposed development generally presents as two storeys in height with the ground floor and first floor located on the southern portion of the building footprint presenting as the two storeys to the south and the ground floor and lower ground floor located on the northern portion of the building footprint presenting as the two storeys to the north.
+The proposed development generally presents as two storeys in height with the ground floor and first floor located on the southern portion of the building footprint presenting as the two storeys to the south and the ground floor and lower ground floor located on the northern portion of the building footprint presenting as the two storeys to the south and the ground floor and lower ground floor located on the northern portion of the building footprint presenting as the two storeys to the north.